 Meet the Doctor: Michael Goldberg, DO

-Michael Goldberg, DO, is Associate Chair of the Division of Gastroenterology, part of the Department of Digestive Disease and Transplantation at Einstein Healthcare Network.
+Michael Goldberg, DO, is Chair of the Division of Gastroenterology, part of the Department of Digestive Disease and Transplantation at Einstein Healthcare Network.
 One of his clinical specialties is therapeutic endoscopy, performing complex procedures using an endoscope, an instrument with a camera on the end of a flexible tube.

 We recently talked with Dr. Goldberg about his career, his interests, and gastroenterology at Einstein.